molinfo-vienna/CDPKit/README.md

 ```

 If available for your platform and Python version, this command will directly install a pre-built binary package (wheel file)
 of the CDPL Python bindings.
-If suitable binaries cannot be provided, the source code package gets downloaded and an on-the-fly
+If a matching binary package cannot be found, the source code package will be downloaded and an on-the-fly
 build is attempted.
-For a succesfull build the following requirements and dependencies apply:
+For a successful build the following requirements and dependencies apply:

 - C++11 compliant compiler (mandatory)
 - boost-devel (V >= 1.63, mandatory)
 - python-devel and Python interpreter (V >= 3.6, mandatory)
 - cairo-devel (V >= 1.14, optional)

-Option 2: Installation of the current development version by specifying the GitHub repository URL:
+Option 2: Build and installation of the current development version by specifying the GitHub repository URL:

 ```console
 $ pip install git+https://github.com/molinfo-vienna/CDPKit.git